awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/8_cleanup.md

 > **Note**<br> When the lab is complete, remove the resources you created.
 Otherwise you will be charged for any resources that are not covered in the AWS Free Tier.

-### 7.1 Remove resources created with CloudFormation
+### 8.1 Remove Resources Created with CloudFormation
 1. Navigate to the **CloudFormation** dashboard at <https://console.aws.amazon.com/cloudformation/>:
    1. Select your first stack.
    1. Choose **Actions** and choose **delete stack**.